 Joseph Smith Memorial Building

 There are numerous restaurants and cafes on and around Temple Square.
-The Joseph Smith Memorial Building has two restaurants on its top floor which are local favorites.
-The Lion House also serves lunch and dinner daily (except Sundays).
-For more choices, we recommend the the restaurants and food court at The Gateway, which is close to Temple Square.
+The Joseph Smith Memorial Building has two restaurants on its top floor, which are local favorites, as well as a café in the lobby level.
+The Lion House Pantry serves lunch and dinner daily (except Sundays).
+For more choices, we recommend the the restaurants and the food court at City Creek Center, which is across the street from Temple Square.